Extreme Pogo

-Extreme Pogo is an action sport which involves riding and performing tricks on specially designed "extreme" pogo sticks.
-These pogo sticks have the potential for jumping over 3.6 meters in height.
-The sport draws inspiration from other action sports, such as Skateboarding, BMX, and Parkour.
+Extreme Pogo is an action sport which involves riding and performing tricks using a pogo stick.
+The sport draws inspiration from other action sports such as skateboarding, BMX, and parkour.
 Athletes will have various focuses in tricks or street style bouncing using urban environments as obstacles.
-Extreme pogo can be seen in athlete exhibition teams, content on sites such as YouTube, and the annual Pogopalooza: The World Championship of Pogo, which has been held worldwide, although is currently based in Wilkinsburg, Pennsylvania, home of Xpogo, a business which produces the competition and manages many properties in the world of extreme pogo.
+Extreme pogo can be seen in athlete exhibition teams, content on sites such as YouTube, and also the annual Pogopalooza: The World Championship of Pogo, which has been held worldwide, although is currently based in Wilkinsburg, Pennsylvania, home of Xpogo, a business which produces the competition and manages many properties in the world of extreme pogo.

-The sport of extreme pogo is very small, with an athlete pool estimated to be in the hundreds, with the majority being based in North America, although there is a growing international scene, especially in France.
-The vast majority of Xpogo athletes are male and between the ages of 10 and 25.

 History

 Beginnings

-The beginnings of Extreme Pogo are contested, but it is acknowledged among the pogo community that Dave Armstrong from Provo, Utah was likely the first individual in the 20th century to make a conscious and consistent effort to execute tricks on a traditional steel spring pogo stick, beginning in 1999.
+The beginnings of Extreme Pogo are contested, but it is acknowledged among the pogo community that Dave Armstrong from Provo, Utah, was likely the first individual in the 20th century to make a conscious and consistent effort to execute tricks on a traditional steel spring pogo stick, beginning in 1999.
 Dave created a website named Xpogo.com around that time, to share pictures and videos of his bouncing.
 Shortly after Armstrong, several other individuals began to independently form the idea of creating an extreme sport around pogo.
 Among these were Nick McClintock, Nick Ryan, Fred Grzybowski, Dan Brown, Rick Gorge, and Matt Malcolm.
 Each believing they had solely created the sport, the collective founders of extreme pogo eventually connected via Xpogo.com.
 Together they shared their tricks and associated media, effectively laying the groundwork for the sport.
 The first extreme pogo stick came out in 2004 that was able to carry the weight of an adult and reach heights of about 6ft.